aametwally/WEVOTE/README.md

 1. BLASTN, Kraken, TIPP, CLARK, and MetaPhlan installed on the machine.
 2. g++
 3. OpenMP: for multithreading execution.
-4. Machine with at least 75 GB to run Kraken and Clark.
-You may ingore this prerequisites if you will not use kraken or clark.
+4. A machine with at least 75 GB to run Kraken and Clark.
+You may ignore this prerequisite if you do not use kraken or clark.
-5. R: for generating summary statitcs, graphs, and messaging the data to be compatible with Phyloseq package.
+5. R: for generating summary statistics, graphs, and messaging the data to be compatible with Phyloseq package.

 </br>